ClientObject Tutorial

 Registering a BBj Callback as a Listener on a JComponent

-A BBj CustomObject may be registered as an event listener on a ClientObject by calling the add<some>Listener method of the ClientObject.
+A BBj CustomObject may be registered as an event listener on a ClientObject by calling an add<some>Listener method of the ClientObject.

 The CustomObject must have methods that 'correspond' to the methods of <some>Listener.
 Each of the corresponding methods of the CustomObject must have the same name as the method of the <some>Listener and must accept ClientObjects where the <some>Listener accepts events.